May 8, 2018 by liebestropfchen

 What is it about “The Karate Kid” that still gets me pumped?
 I can’t explain it.
 I was 5 years old when that movie was released, and I was absolutely obsessed with watching it.
-My dad even bought me that Karate Kid action figure with the switch on his back that would make his leg kick!
-God, I wish I still had that stupid action figure.
+My dad even bought me that Karate Kid action figure with the switch on his back that would make his leg kick.
+I have no idea what happened to it, but I wish I still had that action figure.

 Too young to understand the Miyagi-isms, and too much a girl to take karate lessons (hush, fellow feminists, it was the 80s), I could do nothing more than simply laugh at Mr. Miyagi’s funny way of saying “Uuuupppp!!!!
 Doooooowwwnnn!” and fan-girl over the cute Ralph Macchio pwning Johnny’s face at the end of the movie.